johncmacy/django-from-excel/README.md

 Once you are satisfied with the results, you can remove `django_from_excel` from `settings.INSTALLED_APPS` and uninstall `django-from-excel` and any other dependencies you don't need for your project.

----

-# TODO's

-1. Detect nullable data by columns with blank cells, while maintaining ability to detect column's data type
-2. Detect duplicate data that should be in a foreign table, and create corresponding ForeignKey field
-3. Create an eject command
+TODO: Create an eject command to handle this automatically.